isroil14/blog/content/posts/self_esteem.md

 Almost every problem is the problem of self-esteem.

 Our life is nothing but the set of decisions we make.
 Decisions we make are only superficially about what we do.
-They, in essence, are about who we are.
+They, in essence, are about who we're.

+We can't change the decisions we make before we change our own perception of ourselves.